Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Try Acupuncture or Massage Therapy

-Acupuncture and massage therapy have been shown to reduce PMS symptoms, including fatigue, mood changes, and pelvic pain (14).
+Acupuncture and massage therapy have been shown to reduce PMS signs, including fatigue, mood changes, and pelvic pain (14).
 Consider trying one of these alternative treatments to help you feel more relaxed and rejuvenated during your period.

 • Practice Mindful Activities

 Engage in activities that promote mindfulness, such as reading, journaling, or listening to calming music.
-These can help quiet your mind and reduce stress and anxiety during menstruation (15).
+These can help quiet your mind and reduce stress and worry during menstruation (15).
 For more details about somatic breathwork, take a look at our prior publication.

 • Eat Plenty of Nutritious Foods and Stay Hydrated